 Furnish materials according to the Department’s Qualified Products List (QPL).

 725.16 Ground Rods.
 Ensure that each ground rod is 1 inch (25 mm) in diameter and 10 feet(3 m) in length with a driving point on the lower end.
 If of other than circular cross section, ensure that the periphery of the rod is 3.2 inches (80 mm) or more.
-Ensure that the rod is of solid construction and is either stainless steel jacketed steelor hot dipped galvanized steel in accordance with ASTM A 153, Class B-1.Furnish materials according to the Department’s Qualified Products List (QPL).
+Ensure that the rod is of solid construction and is either stainless steel jacketed steel, copper clad steel or hot dipped galvanized steel in accordance with ASTM A 153, Class B-1.

+Ensure that the rod bears a label denoting that it is UL listed.

+Furnish materials according to the Department’s Qualified Products List (QPL).

 725.19 Power Service Components.
 Furnish the materials and equipment comprising a service pole, including service equipment, that meets the following requirements.